b

 Immer uses the mutated state to produce a new, immutable state and thus the state changes remain immutable.

-can be changed without mutating it, as we have done with the toggleImportanceOf
+Notice that state can be changed without mutating it, as we have done with the toggleImportanceOf action.

 In this case, the function returns the new state.